How to Write a Great Data Science Resume

 If you’re trying to find your first job in data science, it can be difficult to demonstrate you have the relevant skills and experience on your resume.
 But there are a couple of different ways you can show off your skills in addition to listing your data science projects and publications:

 - Including the relevant skills you have learned in a Skills section

 - Adding an “Extras” section with relevant activities and training.

-If you’ve done all of the above and still have space to fill in your resume, another way to show that you are continuing to learn or grow in your desired field is by having an “Extras” section.
-This section can be labeled Awards, or Certifications, or Training, or anything else that seems appropriate and professional.
+If you’ve done all of the above and still have space to fill in your resume, another way to show that you’re continuing to learn or grow in your desired field is by having an “Extras” section.
+This section can be labeled Awards, Certifications, or Training, or anything else that seems appropriate and professional.
 In the data science realm, you might want to list any good Kaggle competition results you’ve had, any online certificates you’ve earned (this is where you list your data science certificates and/or progress), meetup/events you’ve participated in that were relevant and meaningful, and anything else that demonstrates you’re actively involved in learning and doing data science.

 Here’s a sample of what the skills and extras sections might look like:

-These can be hard to catch yourself, so have a trusted friend (or a few) do a peer review of your resume for you and give you feedback.
-They may catch small errors that you may have missed!
-A finished resume should look something like this:
+These can be hard to catch yourself, so have a trusted friend (or a few) do a peer review of your resume and give you feedback.
+They may catch small errors that you missed!

 Career Coach | Dog lover | Outdoor enthusiast